wireapp/wire-server/docs/src/developer/reference/config-options.md

 **WARNING:** Please do this only if you know what you're doing.

-In case it is not possible to verify TLS certificate of the elasticsearch server, it can be turned off without tuning off TLS like this:
+In case it is not possible to verify TLS certificate of the redis server, it can be turned off without tuning off TLS like this:

 ```yaml